Emma M. "Emmie" Dillow was born on March 11, 1864 in or near Madison County, OH, the eldest daughter of William and Elizabeth (Houser) Dillow.

 For about 10 days, Emma suffered from the unspeakably painful after-effects of such an otherwise avoidable accident.

 She finally passed away, relieved of her misery, on May 18.

-The May 25 issue of the Public reported that Emma was buried at Deland, Dewitt County.
+The May 25 issue of the Public reported that Emma was buried in the graveyard at Deland, Dewitt County.